kwdunaway/WGBS_Tools/README.md

 The main alignment pipeline.
 It takes in a fastq file and outputs the following:
 1. Bam containing all of the aligned reads in BS_Seeker format.
 See [BS-Seeker2](https://github.com/BSSeeker/BSseeker2) for more details.
 1. Log of BS_Seeker2 run which has useful overall information about the sequencing run.
+1. You need to edit the info.yaml with your genome information (see info.yaml)

 ### <a name="roi"> roi </a>
   roi        Calls methylation over ROIs.